-In 2013, he directed and filmed the award-winning documentary Doin' It In The Park (Netflix, PBS, Sundance Channel), delving into the rich history, culture, and global influence of pick-up basketball in New York City.
-Since then, Kevin has been exploring and documenting the sport's culture in more than 60 countries, establishing himself as the game's global explorer while revealing its boundless reach and power through exhibitions and publications.
+In 2013, he directed and filmed the award-winning documentary Doin' It In The Park (Netflix, PBS, Sundance Channel), exploring the rich history, culture, and global influence of pickup basketball in New York City.
+Since then, Kevin has traveled to more than 60 countries to explore and document the sport’s culture, establishing himself as a global explorer of the game and showcasing its limitless reach and influence through exhibitions and publications.
+His talent for capturing stills, motion, and storytelling allows him to undertake a wide range of short and long-form projects, leading to collaborations with major international brands like Nike, Apple, and Hennessy, as well as cultural icons including LeBron James, Billie Eilish, Kobe Bryant, and Barack Obama.

 Books & Publications